Stefan Liberadzki - 42BR Barristers

 • Cases raising issues under the Equality Act, human rights and public law;

-• Possession claims based on rent arrears, anti-social behaviour, unauthorised occupation or subletting, procurement of tenancies by fraud and failed successions;
+• Possession claims arising from anti-social behaviour, unauthorised occupation or subletting, procurement of tenancies by fraud and disputed successions;

 • Disrepair claims.